Siegfried (opera): Act 1

 A cave in rocks in the forest.
 An orchestral introduction includes references to leitmotifs including themes relating to the original hoard plundered by the Nibelung Alberich, and one in B-flat minor associated with the Nibelungs themselves.
 As the curtain rises, Alberich's brother, the dwarf Mime, is forging a sword ("Zwangvolle Plage!").
 Mime is plotting to obtain the ring of power originally created by his brother Alberich.
 He has raised the human boy Siegfried as a foster child, to kill Fafner, who obtained the ring and other treasures in the opera Das Rheingold and has since transformed himself from a giant to a dragon.
 Mime needs a sword for Siegfried to use, but the youth has contemptuously broken every sword Mime has made.
-Siegfried returns from his wanderings in the forest with a wild bear in tow, and immediately breaks the new sword.
+Siegfried returns from his wanderings in the forest driving before him a large bear that terrifies Mime, and immediately breaks the new sword.
 After a whining speech by Mime about ingratitude, and how Mime has brought him up from a mewling infant ("Als zullendes Kind"), Siegfried senses why he keeps coming back to Mime although he despises him: he wants to know his parentage.
 Mime is forced to explain that he encountered Siegfried's mother, Sieglinde, when she was in labor; she died giving birth to Siegfried.
 He shows Siegfried the broken pieces of the sword Nothung, which she had left in his custody.
 Siegfried orders him to reforge the sword; however, Mime is unable to accomplish this.
 Siegfried departs, leaving Mime in despair ("Aus dem Wald fort in die Welt zieh’n").